 - Successfully defending guarantors in matters relating to over $7 million in real estate loan transactions;

-- Defending employer against pregnancy discrimination, FMLA and retaliation claims in federal jury trial;
+- Successfully defending employer against pregnancy discrimination, and FMLA claims in federal jury trial;

 - Representing several international franchise brands on a national basis, including quick serve restaurants, athletic footwear and apparel stores, and hotel chains;